neuedaten/global_password/README.md

 # TYPO3 global password

-Login form to protect a complete TYPO3 System from unauthorized visitors.
+Password protection for a complete TYPO3 frontend.
 Useful for development and staging servers.

 ## .env